Expert Ratings For Sealed Air

 |0

-According to 4 analyst offering 12-month price targets in the last 3 months, Sealed Air has an average price target of $74.0 with a high of $79.00 and a low of $70.00.
+In the last 3 months, 5 analysts have offered 12-month price targets for Sealed Air.
+The company has an average price target of $73.4 with a high of $79.00 and a low of $70.00.

 Analyst Ratings: What Are They?